Inventory of hazardous jobs

 • the risk levels:

-• code 1: if the exposure is insignificant, i.e. there is no intervention needed to eliminate the risk;
+• code 1: when exposure is insignificant, i.e. there is no intervention needed to eliminate the risk;

-• code 2: if the exposure is acceptable, i.e. the risk level has been reduced to the lowest possible level.
+• code 2: when exposure is tolerable, i.e. when the risk has been reduced to the lowest possible level.

-• code 5: if the exposure is intolerable, i.e. work can not be undertaken or continued until the risk has been lowered.
+• code 5: when exposure is intolerable, i.e. when work cannot be undertaken or continued until the risk has been reduced.

-Risques recensés pour les salariés (déclaration facultative lorsque les risques sont évoqués): this table should be completed with the risks that are not on the list of occupational illnesses subject to a mandatory declaration.
+Risques recensés pour les salariés (déclaration facultative lorsque les risques sont évoqués): this table should be completed with risks not included in the list of notifiable occupational diseases.

 A drop-down menu offers several categories of risk which must be selected individually by the head of inventory depending on the category, the frequency and level of risk.

-Autres risques éventuels: the table needs to be completed if there are any other risks which are specific to the establishment.
+Autres risques éventuels: this table should be completed with risks specific to the company.

 2. Validation par le responsable de l'inventaire

-Before the annexe is completed, the head of inventory must make sure all data has been entered correctly.
+Before the annex is completed, the head of inventory must make sure all data has been entered correctly.

-Handwritten signature: in this case, the head of inventory must sign the declaration manually (even if they have no signatory powers in the business).
+Handwritten signature: in this case, the person responsible for the inventory must sign the declaration by hand (even if they have no other signing authority within the company).

-The annexe must be forwarded to the occupational health practitioner who is competent for the business.
+The annex must be forwarded to the occupational health practitioner who is competent for the business.

 In the event of electronic signature, the documents may only be sent by email.
 In the event of a handwritten signature, the documents can be sent by any means (email, post, fax).